santaclz/OogaBooga/README.md

 # Current progress

 Currently the program is able to recognize tokens from supplied file and separate which of them are part of a function body.
 It then parses the function body and recognizes which type of statements are inside it.
-I'm currently somewhere between step 3. and 4.
+I'm currently working on step 3. and 4.

 Inside examples/simple_exp.wc